Join us

 Message for prospective students

-I can supervise graduate students in the Ecology and Conservation graduate program and in Animal Biology at UFMS — check their website for deadlines and admission details.
+When positions do open, I can supervise graduate students in the Ecology and Conservation graduate program and in Animal Biology at UFMS — check their websites for deadlines and admission details.

 Recommended reading